Last Updated on February 10, 2022

 The Death Positive movement encourages people to think and talk freely about death.

 Distinctives include a focus on family-centered funerals, hands-on participation in the body preparation and burial/cremation, at-home burials, “green” and natural burial options, more affordable burial and cremation choices, meaningful rituals and ceremony, and an acceptance of death and decay (not to mention renewal) as part of the natural world.

 The main idea is that, when we talk openly and thoughtfully about what many consider a “taboo” topic, it will help alleviate the fear and anxiety surrounding death and enable consumers to make informed, satisfying, and environmentally conscientious choices.

 Specifically, the Death Positive movement is influenced by the work of anthropologist Ernest Becker in his Pulitzer-prize winning 1973 work The Denial of Death.
-The term “death positive” was coined by author, YouTube personality, and mortician Caitlin Doughty, and the movement itself is largely centered around her work but draws from the broader stream.
+The term “death positive” was coined by author, YouTube personality, and mortician Caitlin Doughty, who was heavily influenced by Becker.
+The Death Positive movement itself is largely centered around Doughty’s work but draws from a broader stream of writers and thinkers.